 What’s for Dinner?

 When you think of having a delicious, satisfying meal, think vegetarian!
 Here are some recipes that will make your taste buds dance for joy, and at the same time nourish your body with healthy plant protein and valuable nutrients.
-We present here plant-based recipes from three fabulous chefs who have presented with us at the Boston Veg Food Fest, and whose hearty soup recipes we featured in our subway and bus ads, shown below.
-Scroll to the bottom for vegan recipe websites and recommended cookbooks to explore.
+We present here 100% plant-based recipes from three celebrated chefs who have presented with us at the Boston Veg Food Fest, and whose hearty soup recipes we featured in our subway and bus ads, shown below.
+Scroll to the bottom for vegan recipe websites and recommended cookbooks, plus online vegan cooking courses and classes.
 Enjoy!

 Red Lentil Thai Chili